udnboss/generator/readme.md

 The output will be written in the specified outputDir in supplied `.yml` file.

 The generated api will have the basic business, interfaces, classes, and routes.
 Backend can be JSON or Sqlite3 (default) for now.

+Upcoming is to generate sql for :sqlite, postgres, sql server, etc.